 - How to create a Zoom account

-- How to add your pronouns to your account
+- How to rename yourself or change your photo and add your pronouns

 - How to reduce the background noise on Zoom